Massively Multimodal Foundation Models: A Framework for Capturing Interactions with Specialized Mixture-of-Experts: Experiments

-\textbf{Temporal RUS Insights.}~ To understand the reason behind the improved performance, we examine the temporal RUS values obtained across different applications to assess whether they provide rich and interpretable insights.
-For example, the changing relationship between insulin and furosemide over time, shown in Fig.\ref{fig:trus_insights} (a), illustrates the interplay between their immediate and delayed physiological effects.
+\textbf{Qualitative examples of temporal RUS.}~ To understand the reason behind the improved performance, we examine the temporal RUS values obtained across different tasks to assess whether they provide rich and interpretable insights.
+For example, the changing relationship between insulin and furosemide over time in MIMIC-IV, shown in Fig.\ref{fig:trus_insights} (a), illustrates the interplay between their immediate and delayed physiological effects.
 At the time of simultaneous administration, a synergistic effect emerges, likely driven by their concurrent but opposing influences on blood glucose and potassium levels.
 However, when insulin is administered 1 hour earlier or more, its uniqueness becomes much stronger, reflecting its relatively rapid onset of action and peak effect occurring within 2–3 hours.
 As shown in Fig.\ref{fig:trus_insights} (b), at the time of Furosemide administration, its immediate diuretic effect is unique to the drug and is not yet fully captured in the Blood Urea Nitrogen (BUN) levels.
 Over time, however, the synergy between Furosemide and BUN increases, reflecting the delayed manifestation of the drug’s physiological effects in blood chemistry.

-During activities such as walking, running, or climbing stairs, the natural swinging of the arms is directly coupled with the torso and chest movements.
+For activity recognition on PAMAP2, during activities such as walking, running, or climbing stairs, the natural swinging of the arms is directly coupled with the torso and chest movements.
 This relationship remains consistent over time, leading to a high redundancy pattern, as shown in Fig.~\ref{fig:trus_insights} (c).
-Lastly, examining the dynamics between ECG, respiration, and chest temperature in Fig.~\ref{fig:trus_insights} (d) reveals an initial increase in synergy and respiration uniqueness.
+Lastly, examining the dynamics between ECG, respiration, and chest temperature in Fig.~\ref{fig:trus_insights} (d) reveals an initial increase in synergy and respiration uniqueness on WESAD dataset.
 This arises because the one-second delay aligns with the time it takes for the body’s stress response to begin manifesting as a change in skin temperature.
 After this brief adjustment period, the relationships stabilize, reflecting the steady state of the physiological response.
-These examples clearly demonstrate that temporal RUS can capture unique interaction dynamics, which in turn contribute to improved model performance.
+These examples clearly demonstrate that temporal RUS can capture unique interaction dynamics for improved model performance.